Highlights of last year’s Medico Legal Conference 2018

 Proactive approaches to preventing and minimising the impact of medical negligence situations for patients and the medical profession.

-The conference aims to create collaboration between Clinicians, Hospital Management, Families, Legal Professional and State Stakeholders to minimise the impact of medical negligence.
-The particular focus of the conference this year from a patient point of view will be on Acquired Brain Injury and Spinal Injury.
-We will also be hearing the stories of patients, families and survivors.
-We will also be hearing from leading international medical experts.
-The legal discussion will focus on ways to improve the system for those involved and potential alternatives to the current adversarial model.
-Our Keynote Speaker this year is The Honourable Ms. Justice Marie Baker of The Court of Appeal.
-We are honoured to be joined by Dr. Timothy McDonald, the world’s leading authority on Candour in Medicine.
+The conference aimed to create collaboration between Clinicians, Hospital Management, Families, Legal Professional and State Stakeholders to minimise the impact of medical negligence.
+The particular focus of the conference from a patient point of view was on Acquired Brain Injury and Spinal Injury.
+We also heard the stories of patients, families and survivors and from leading international medical experts.
+The legal discussion focused on ways to improve the system for those involved and potential alternatives to the current adversarial model.
+Our Keynote Speaker was The Honourable Ms. Justice Marie Baker of The Court of Appeal.
+We were honoured to be joined by Dr. Timothy McDonald, the world’s leading authority on Candour in Medicine.

 Press Release at Medico Legal Conference 2018

 New initiative announced by law firm Callan Tansey and the International Medical Protection Society to keep medical cases out of the Irish courts system.